-ADF&G is required to manage the SEAK purse seine fishery for a maximum harvest of 4.3% of the annual all gear Chinook salmon harvest ceiling determined under the terms of the PST [5 AAC 29.060 (b)(1)].
-For 2020, the all gear PST Chinook salmon allocation is 201,100 Treaty Chinook salmon.
-This year's all gear harvest limit includes a 2% reduction that will serve as a buffer to avoid exceeding the all gear limit and payback provisions within the PST.
-The all gear harvest limit for SEAK is determined by the catch per unit effort metric from the SEAK early winter power troll fishery.
-The 2020 purse seine Treaty Chinook salmon allocation is 8,600 fish.
+ADF&G is required to manage the SEAK purse seine fishery for a maximum harvest of 4.3% of the annual all-gear Chinook salmon harvest ceiling determined under the terms of the PST [5 AAC 29.060 (b)(1)].
+For 2021, the all-gear PST Chinook salmon allocation is 201,100 Treaty Chinook salmon.
+This year's all-gear harvest limit includes a 2% reduction that will serve as a buffer to avoid exceeding the all-gear limit and payback provisions within the PST.
+The all-gear harvest limit for SEAK is determined by the catch per unit effort metric from the SEAK early winter power troll fishery.
+The 2021 purse seine Treaty Chinook salmon allocation is 8,650 fish.
 The need for management measures to comply with the purse seine allocation will depend on inseason evaluation of Chinook salmon harvest.

-The BOF has adopted size limits [5 AAC 33.392] and directed ADF&G to manage the purse seine fishery such that incidental mortality from eatch and release is minimized.
-The specific provisions for management of the purse seine fishery harvest of Chinook salmon are:
+The BOF has adopted size limits for Chinook salmon [5 AAC 33.392] and directed ADF&G to manage the purse seine fishery such that incidental mortality from catch-and-release is minimized.
+The following are specific provisions for management of the purse seine fishery harvest of Chinook salmon: